rokubop/serenade-sx-starter/README.md

 You have installed [Serenade](https://serenade.ai)

 ## Features
-- Say "Show help" to see all features and documentation
 - Bookmarks, macros, shortcuts, mouse positions, JSON API, browser display, clipboard, AutoHotKey api, and more

 ## Install